MicrosoftDocs/well-architected/well-architected/ai/testing.md

 # Test and evaluate AI workloads on Azure

-The purpose of testing in AI workloads is to help maintain quality when a change is introduced to the system.
+The purpose of testing in AI workloads is to help **ensure quality when a change is introduced to the system**.
 Testing can validate whether the workload meets identified targets and fulfills user expectations.
 It also prevents quality regressions.
 This process includes conducting tests across various functional areas and assessing the quality of functionality, load handling, predictability, and other criteria based on workload requirements.

-Test results provide critical data points for decisions like whether AI components are ready for release and which SKUs or features are appropriate.
-Additionally, testing can serve as a notification system for failures and help detect problems in production through routine or synthetic tests.
+Test results provide critical **data points for decisions** like whether AI components are ready for release and which SKUs or features are appropriate.
+Additionally, testing can serve as a **notification system for failures** and help detect problems in production through routine or synthetic tests.

 The Azure Well-Architected Framework outlines a comprehensive testing methodology.
-You should use various types of tests at different stages of the development life cycle and across different system components and flows.
+You should **use various types of tests at different stages of the development life cycle and across different system components and flows**.
 Without these tests, rolled-out changes can degrade system quality.
 For example, minor code errors might become large system failures.
 System behavior might become unpredictable or produce biased results because of the nondeterministic nature of AI systems.
 Also, resource allocation might be inefficient, and real user data or system resources can be exploited because these systems are vulnerable to abuse.

-You must design and develop workload assets with testing in mind.
+You must **design and develop workload assets with testing in mind**.
 For instance, when you perform data manipulation and reshape source data for feature engineering, adhere to good coding practices and ensure that you structure the code to support testing.
 This strategy includes designing the code to facilitate effective unit testing and isolating the tests from the code's functionality and its dependencies.
 In this example, you must design a system that can perform in a test environment with sufficiently representative test data in terms of volume and likeness.

 You must deploy workload components to production safely.
 Part of any workload's safe deployment practices is strategic testing to help ensure correct behavior before users or data consume the system.
 Strategic testing is essential during the initial deployment and as the system evolves and undergoes code or infrastructure changes.
 Test all proposed changes to AI-related code and infrastructure before you deploy the changes to production.